 Employees from many occupations and industries used asbestos products from The E.J.
 Bartells Company.
 Insulators, plumbers, pipe workers, electricians and construction workers all utilized products the company manufactured.
 These workers then faced elevated risks for respiratory diseases such as asbestosis and cancers like lung cancer and mesothelioma.

 Because of the risk of occupational illness, former employees of The E.J.
 Bartells Corporation should consider regular screenings for potential asbestos-related diseases.
 Employees of the currently operating E.J.
 Bartells (or workers from other industries who use their products) do not face the same exposure risks.

 The E.J.
-Bartells Company manufactured an array of products that contained some percentage of asbestos.
-A few examples include: adhesives, tapes, sealants, board insulation, cement, duct connectors, insulation, insulated pipe supports, insulation pads and expansion joints, pipe coverings, insulation pads, and tapes.
+Bartells Company made a number of products that contained asbestos.
+These products included adhesives, tapes, sealants, insulation, cement, duct connectors, pipe coverings and insulation pads and tapes.